 - For smaller projects, QALICBs should consider transaction costs and other factors when determining whether NMTC financing is beneficial for the project.

-- While there is no minimum or maximum project size, CDEs generally prioritize projects that generate community impacts that are meaningful in comparison to the project size.
+- While there is no minimum or maximum project size, CDEs generally prioritize projects that generate community impact that is meaningful in comparison to the project size.

 Securing NMTC Allocation